itz-mehku/WebCrawler-EmailScraper/README.md

 # WebCrawler-EmailScraper
-Mini Project 11: Web Crawler (Email Scraper)
+## Mini Project 11: Web Crawler (Email Scraper)
+* This code scrapes emails from the webpage